Chief Marketing Officer (CMO)

 3. Deep Thinker

-• Expands the boundaries of how digital technology, such as AI and advanced analytics, are used within the marketing framework of the organization and encourages everyone on the marketing team to be ambitious.
+• Expands the boundaries of how digital technology, such as AI and advanced analytics, is used within the organization's marketing framework and encourages everyone on the marketing team to be ambitious.

 • Plays a crucial role in defining not only the marketing strategy but also the corporate strategy, driving overall technological change in the business.